-Kieran Martin finishes off a great run, smashing the ball into the net to give SRCA victory against Washington: Photograph by Simon Mears.
+Kieran Martin finishes off a great run, smashing the ball into the net to give RCA victory against Washington.

 Goal scorers: SRCA: Larkin, Martin, Washington: Kane